 Delmarva Public Radio Wins Chesapeake AP Broadcasters Association Awards

-SALISBURY, MD---From segments on Delmarva traditions to a little-known local community with a long history, stories told by Delmarva Public Radio (DPR) have earned praise from the Chesapeake Associated Press Broadcasters Association.
+SALISBURY, MD---From political coverage to features, stories told by Delmarva Public Radio (DPR) have earned praise from the Chesapeake Associated Press Broadcasters Association.

-DPR (WSCL 89.5 FM and WSDL 90.7 FM) garnered three awards in the non-metro radio category during the association’s annual summer convention in Ocean City, MD.
-The stations, which broadcast from the Salisbury University campus, have won more than 40 awards in the past decade.
+DPR (WSCL 89.5 FM and WSDL 90.7 FM) garnered seven awards in the non-metro radio category during the association’s annual summer convention in Ocean City, MD.
+The stations, which broadcast from the Salisbury University campus, have won more than 45 awards in the past decade.